t-ski/rapidjs--components/README.md

 \
 Read more about [component markup and slots](https://www.webcomponents.org/specs#the-shadow-dom-specification).

-## Styles file
+## Style file

-Optionally, a styles file (*.css*) may be set up to give individual styling to the provided markup.\
+Optionally, a styles file `.css` may be set up to give individual styling to the provided markup.
-\
-The plug-in also works with.scss files instead, utilizing a respectively set up explicit reader to transpile *SCSS* to browser-valid *CSS* code.
-Do ot use *SCSS* for styling if no transpilation mechanism (explicit reader or response modifier) has been set up.

 ## Script file